Indianapolis Counseling - FAQ's about One Step Forward Counseling

 TL;DR or a video person?
 I love this explanation about therapy from The School of Life:

 What do you treat?
-I specialize in treating Veterans and First Responders who experience anxiety, PTSD or are having trouble in their relationships.
-I am Imago Relationship Therapy level 1 trained.
-I am also a Brainspotting therapist.
-If you click the links, you will be taken to a page that further describes who I help.
+I specialize in treating only Veterans and First Responders.
+Many, who experience anxiety, PTSD or are having trouble in their relationships.
+I am also a Certified Brainspotting therapist.
 What can I expect during appointments?
-Your first session will be up to 90-minutes and will be an intake evaluation.
+Your first session will be 55-minutes and will be an intake evaluation.
 Basically, I will be asking you a lot of questions about what brought you in, to get a better understanding of what you are going through.
 We discuss what your goals are and I will let you know what my recommendations are.
-After that, you will usually come in weekly to bi-weekly (dependent on the needs of each individual) for ongoing 50-60 minute counseling sessions.
-Couples sessions are 90-minutes.
+After that, you will usually come in weekly to bi-weekly (dependent on the needs of each individual) for ongoing 45-55 minute counseling sessions.
+Couples sessions are usually 55-minutes but can be up to 90.
 My what to expect page goes into more detail.
 What is the cost?
-I take some insurance plans and work with a few EAPs.
+I take some insurance plans.
 The cost from your insurance is variable, dependent upon if you have a deductible, co-pay, etc. I try to give you an estimate before your appointment so you're not blind sighted about cost.
 Click here to find out which insurances I take and costs.

 I also offer in-person appointments at my office off of 96th & Michigan.
 Here's a little info about my office.